Spell Casting: A General Procedure

 Step 5: A moment of gratitude

 Immediately fill the void left by the evacuated charged magical energy with feelings of gratitude.
 Importantly, the gratitude felt in that moment is to be the exact gratitude one will feel when the intention of the working becomes reality (once again, the focal mediation module trains this skill).
 In a real sense, the idea is to place yourself in the future moment when your intention is realized, and to let yourself feel how you will feel in that moment.
 While the previous statement is an accurate description of what is to be done, when done well, you will in fact feel the gratitude of the realized intention in the present moment, rather than as a future expectation.
-That may be a subtle distinction, but when it happens, the goal has indeed already been achieved.
-As is true with the other steps of this procedure, one learns to do this simply by trying to do it, and then developing the skill to its full potential with continued experience.
+That may be a subtle distinction, but when it happens, the goal has indeed already been achieved; it’s the world around you that will take time to catch up to it.
+As is true with the other steps of this procedure, one learns to do this simply by trying to do it, and then developing the skill to its full potential with continued practice.

 Step 6: Returning to Normal Space/Time